mesos/mr-redis/README.md

    "HTTPPort": "5656"
 }
 ```
-Please substitute appropriate values with respect to your enviroment  for MasterIP/Port, ExecutorPath, DBEndPoint and IP adddres of this scheduler's VM that is accessible from the slaves for artifactIP
+Please substitute appropriate values with respect to your environment  for MasterIP/Port, ExecutorPath, DBEndPoint and IP address of this scheduler's VM that is accessible from the slaves for artifactIP

 if you want to get an empty config for you to start working on you could do this and the scheduler will print you a dummy structure for you to start working on.
 ```